A Two-Layer Blockchain Sharding Protocol Leveraging Safety and Liveness for Enhanced Performance: Analysis

-In existing sharding protocols, they adopt BFT protocols like HotStuff\cite{abraham2020sync} to build replicae, which incurs $O(M^2)$ communication complexity, as it requires nodes to forward the proposal (block) to avoid equivocation.
+In existing sharding protocols, they adopt BFT protocols like PBFT~\cite{castro1999practical} to build replicae, which incurs $O(M^2)$ communication complexity, as it requires nodes to forward the proposal (block) to avoid equivocation.
 There is no need to forward votes and is safe to make a decision when a block receives $f+1$ identical votes (assume synchronous communication) as it is impossible for a different verdict to receive more than $f$ votes.
 When a consensus decision is made for a proposal, it only guarantees that the votes exceeded $f$, but not a consensus for the exact set of votes.

-The first phase of Reticulum requires a determined set of votes to determine adversarial nodes, therefore, each node $i$ utilizes a Byzantine broadcast protocol called $(\Delta+\delta)$-BB \cite{abraham2021good} to broadcast its vote $V_i$, which requires four steps:
+The first phase of Reticulum requires a determined set of votes to determine adversarial nodes, therefore, each node $i$ utilizes a Byzantine reliable broadcast protocol called $(\Delta+\delta)$-BRB~\cite{abraham2021good} to broadcast its vote $V_i$, which requires four steps:

-\begin{enumerate} \item Step 1: The broadcaster (node $i$) sends the proposal ($V_i$) with $O(N_c)$ complexity. \item Step 2: Everyone votes for and re-transmit $V_i$ with $O({N_c}^2)$ complexity. \item Step 3: Everyone commits and locks with $O({N_c}^2)$ complexity. \item Step 4: A Byzantine agreement is conducted, which incurs an overhead of $O({N_c})$. \end{enumerate}
+\begin{enumerate} \item Step 1: The broadcaster (node $i$) sends the proposal ($V_i$) with $O(N_c)$ complexity. \item Step 2: Everyone votes for and re-transmit $V_i$ with $O({N_c}^2)$ complexity. \item Step 3: Everyone commits and locks with $O({N_c}^2)$ complexity. \item Step 4: A Byzantine agreement is conducted, which incurs an overhead of $O({N_c^2})$. \end{enumerate}

-Therefore, $(\Delta+\delta)$-BB demands $4\Delta$ to complete and the communication complexity for determining a $V_i$ in consensus is at the level of $O({N_c}^2)$.
+Therefore, $(\Delta+\delta)$-BRB demands $4\Delta$ to complete and the communication complexity for determining a $V_i$ in consensus is at the level of $O({N_c}^2)$.
 Thereby, the overall complexity for the BFT process in Reticulum reaches $O({N_c}^3)$, which is a big overhead.

-To optimize this, we design that step 2 for all instances of $(\Delta+\delta)$-BB are combined together.
+To optimize this, we design that step 2 for all instances of $(\Delta+\delta)$-BRB are combined together.
 It is safe to do so as step~1 must end at a fixed time-bound $\Delta$.
 In this combined design, a vote in step~2 is a collection of votes for the proposals in step~1.
 When step~2 are combined, steps~3 and 4 are automatically combined.

 Then Raticulum's two-layer consensus incurs the same complexity level: $O({N_c}^2)$ for send and forwards the proposal and $O({N_c}^2)$ for send and forward all the votes for the proposal.
-Therefore, Raticulum's communication overhead is still at the level of $O({N_c}^2)$, just with a bigger constant than HotStuff or other BFT protocols.
+Therefore, Raticulum's communication overhead is still at the level of $O({N_c}^2)$, just with a bigger constant than PBFT or other BFT protocols.